 Artificial Intelligence (AI) solutions, which are based on machine learning, enable businesses to streamline the GDPR compliance process.
 A process that can be streamlined by AI for instance, is data subject access requests.
 GDPR requires that when providing an individual with a subject access request, all third parties in the video surveillance footage must be blurred out, or redacted.
 Currently, this process is time consuming, with many companies paying hundreds of pounds for this footage to be redacted.

 AI software can simplify the video redaction process.
 At the forefront is Pixelate, developed in collaboration with Google Cloud Platform.
 Users simply upload surveillance footage to the secure web-based platform.
 Then video is analysed via a powerful deep learning algorithm and identified faces are returned quickly and accurately.
-It’s simple to implement, and is priced at only £3 per minute of redacted footage.
 If you’re looking for a cost effective and simple solution to comply with GDPR, request a free no-obligation demo of Pixelate, via the form below: